Stay Hydrated, My Friends takes a look at all things hydration, dehydration and the different ways to meet your daily water needs.

 And if you're going on a summer hike, always bring more water than you think you'll need.
 According to a small June 2020 study in the International Journal of Environmental Research and Public Health, most hikers did not bring enough fluid with them on their hike to compensate for their sweat loss in the summer heat, which resulted in dehydration.

 Although water is generally the best source of hydration, some people opt for sports drinks in order to replenish their electrolytes.

 If you notice salt stains or rings on your clothing after intense exercise, you may be losing some sodium through your sweat and may want to consider a sports drink, according to the ACE.

 Water and Weight Loss

-While there have been general associations between increased water and weight loss, one doesn't necessarily result in the other.
-Animal studies have shown links between drinking more water and an increase in metabolism, according to a June 2016 study published in Frontiers in Nutrition.
-However, there's no conclusive evidence showing a relation between increased water and weight loss.
+While there have been general associations between increased water intake and weight loss, one doesn't necessarily result in the other.
+There's no conclusive evidence showing a relation between drinking more water and weight loss.

 But water does help your body's absorption of nutrients and has the ability to promote regular digestion, according to the Mayo Clinic.
 Drinking water before and after a meal can help your body break down food more effectively, aiding digestion.

 In some cases, you can confuse thirst for hunger, which can lead to unnecessary snacking, according to the Polycystic Kidney Disease Foundation.
 While this doesn't apply to everyone, the tendency to eat when thirsty may indicate why some people lose weight when they drink more water.